VIDGuide/blog.misaunders/_drafts/migrating-6-5tb-of-filestream-data-to-s3-a-journey-concluded.md

 ![](/uploads/2019/07/04/CW1.png)

 This shows 6 months of file count, and storage type.
-You can see where we enabled Inteligent Tiering.
+You can see where we enabled Intelligent Tiering.

 We're now over 8.4Tb in this bucket alone, and there are others too, so a lot has grown since the 6.5Tb started the migration journey.

 #### Conclusions

 Well, at the end of the day, I feel like I can sleep better now.
-Not only do I have my whole production system on a Multi-AZ platform on a really reliable backing, I've now got my biggest worry migrated away from on-prem, away from unreliable backups and underpinning infrastructure, and gained, speed, reliability, durability and cost savings in the mix for the troubles.
+Not only do I have my whole production system on a Multi-AZ platform on a really reliable backing, I've now got my biggest worry migrated away from on-premesis, away from unreliable backups and underpinning infrastructure, and gained, speed, reliability, durability and cost savings in the mix for the troubles.

 Could we have done this faster?
 Of course we could, but to allow for BAU, and as minimal of interruption as possible, the timelines were somewhat needed.